Use In Commerce For Trademarks or Service Marks (1(a))

 Likelihood of Confusion 2d TMK.law–Knowing the law matters

-Acquired Distinctiveness Examples 2(f) or 2(f) in part
+Acquired Distinctiveness Examples Examples 2(f) or 2(f) in part

 Merely Descriptive Trademarks Merely Descriptive Refusals